-You might have heard of these being called an internal wiki, a standard operating procedures manual, or any number of other “documentation” type term.
+You might have heard of these being called an internal wiki, a standard operating procedures manual, or any number of other “documentation” corporate wiki page names.

 Before we get into the internal wiki examples side of this post, let’s get clear on what a company wiki is and is not.